 The injection of the tracer may cause some pain or discomfort, but the actual scan doesn’t hurt.
 The camera may move around the body part and you may be asked to change positions.

-Side effects are rare, although some people have reported rashes or swelling in the area or very rarely anaphylactic shock (a severe allergic reaction).
+Bone scan side effects are rare, although some people have reported rashes or swelling in the area, or very rarely anaphylactic shock (a severe allergic reaction).